NurzihanReya/studentroom_sadlabproject/README.md

 # studentroom
  Student Room is an online forum, where students can help each other and build social networking.
-This is a university project of Database Management System course.
+This is a university project of System Analysis & Design course.